pau1a/Transcrypt/PDS.md

 * Occasional highlights in hero sections.
 * Selected focus states.

-Essentials may use cerulean **only** where interaction genuinely requires visibility, not as decoration.
+Essentials use cerulean only for explicit interaction affordances.
+Marketing may use cerulean more broadly for hero emphasis, CTAs, narrative blocks, and scannability, provided semantic colours remain untouched.
 It must never appear:

 * As a semantic signal (success, warning, error, info).
 * As a background for data-heavy views.